 Network security scanning has detected that your computer has been compromised by a virus or other malware.

-You should have received a notice from the CISO explaining the steps needed to restore access.
+You should have received a notice from the Office of Information Security explaining the steps needed to restore access.

 - Network Disruption

 Network Operations has identified your network device as disrupting network service for other users, e.g., an unapproved wireless repeater, a DHCP server, a bad network adapter.

 You should have received a notice from Network Operations explaining the steps needed to restore access.

 It happens; older equipment fails or someone has cut through a cable.
 If your computer is not listed on the disabled ports list below contact the UW-IT Service Desk for assistance.

 If you decide you may be blocked, take the following steps:

 - Verify whether your computer is currently blocked by going to Network Blocks page in the Network Portal.